Cuba is Not Its Beaches or Its Whores

 La Cueva

 When in Trinidad, La Cueva is a must.
-This nest of hedonism is inside a system of caves where people drink, grind until they wear out, and leave their shoe soles on the dance floor (sometimes also their decency, like I did).
+This nest of hedonism is inside a system of caves where people drink, grind until they wear out, and leave their shoe soles on the dance floor (sometimes also their decency, as I did).

 La Bodeguita del Medio